stuartparmenter/media-proxy-addon/README.md

 3. Use the API to stream content to your LED/LCD displays
 4. See the [main documentation](https://github.com/stuartparmenter/media-proxy) for API details and ESPHome integration examples

+## Custom Configuration

+The addon reads configuration files from `/addon_configs/2b3c960e_media_proxy/` on your Home Assistant host.
+To create and edit these files:

+1. Install the **File Editor** addon from the Home Assistant addon store (found under Official add-ons)
+2. Go to the File Editor addon configuration
+3. Turn off **"Enforce Basepath"** to allow navigation outside the `/homeassistant` directory
+4. Navigate to `/addon_configs/2b3c960e_media_proxy/`
+5. Create a `config.yaml` file in this directory with your custom configuration

+For configuration file format and options, see: [Configuration Documentation](https://github.com/stuartparmenter/media-proxy?tab=readme-ov-file#configuration)

+Alternatively, you can access these files directly if you have SSH access to your Home Assistant host.

 ## ESPHome Integration

 For ESPHome device integration examples, see: [lvgl-ddp-stream](https://github.com/stuartparmenter/lvgl-ddp-stream)